ajbt200128/funocaml-o11y/README.md

 Now we have tracing fully setup!
 Try clicking around the website, specifically the error page.
 You should see in Honeycomb we now have error tracking, which we can find in traces and the home page.
-You can also see how spans are nested.
+You can also see how spans nest.
 Try tracing more functions, such as the long computation function

 ### Part 4: Logging